 - As stated above, if you fail to sign up during your designated registration window, you will most likely be required to pay a higher monthly premium for as long as you have Medicare.

 It’s no secret that signing up for Medicare and trying to understand the available options can be very confusing.
 Enlisting the help of an independent insurance broker, as well as calling on the advice of your financial planning team, is typically well worth the effort.
 This is something our financial advisory firm in Spokane, WA, helps clients understand as part of their overall planning.

 Whatever route you take, remember that time is of the essence!
 It’s never too early to become educated about the Medicare plans available and their respective benefits.
 Then, by marking your calendar in advance, signing up as soon as your registration window arrives can be a walk in the park.

-Schedule a complimentary insight meeting to discuss your situation and how we may be able to help.
+Schedule a complimentary insight meeting with a Spokane financial planner to discuss your situation and how we may be able to help.